 Instructions

-- Preheat the oven to 325˚F and line a 9 X 13 inch rimmed baking pan with parchment paper sprayed with cooking spray.
+- Preheat the oven to 325˚ and line a 9 X 13 baking pan with parchment paper sprayed with cooking spray.

 - Place the butter in a medium saucepan and cook on medium high heat until melted and the butter starts to brown.
-Pour it into the bowl of a stand mixer fitted with a paddle attachment, making sure to scrape out all the brown bits into the bowl.
+Immediately pour it into the bowl of a stand mixer fitted with a paddle attachment, making sure to scrape out all the brown bits into the bowl.

 - Add brown sugar and beat on medium speed for 2-3 minutes until well combined.
 Add vanilla and beat to combine.
 Add eggs, one at a time, beating on medium speed until incorporated before adding the next one.

-- In a separate bowl whisk together the flour, almond meal, baking powder and salt and add to the butter mixture beating just until incorporated.
+- In a separate bowl whisk together the flour, almond flour, baking powder and salt and add to the butter mixture beating just until incorporated.
 Add white chocolate chips and beat to combine.

-- Scrape out the batter out into the baking sheet and spread evenly in the pan to the edges it will be very thick.
+- Scrape out the batter into the baking pan and spread evenly in the pan to the edges, it will be very thick.
 Pour the raspberry jam over the batter.
 Use a knife and drag a line back and forth forming a swirling pattern.

-- Bake in the oven for 30-35 minutes or until the edges of the bars are darker brown and the center of the bars look dry and set.
+- Bake for 30-35 minutes or until the edges of the bars are darker brown and the center of the bars look dry and set.
+A toothpick should come out clean.
 Let cool in the pan completely before cutting.

 Barbara’s Tips + Notes